cocos/cocos-docs/en/asset-workflow/prefab.md

 # Prefab

+Prefabs are pre-configured game objects that provide an efficient and flexible workflow.

 ## Creating a prefab

 After editing the Node in the scene, drag it directly from **Node Tree** to **Assets**: